kenanpelit/nsticky/README.md

 `nsticky` is a window management helper tool built on top of [niri](https://github.com/YaLTeR/niri).
 It focuses on managing **sticky windows** — windows fixed across all workspaces — and **staged windows** — windows temporarily moved to a dedicated workspace — to enhance your workflow efficiency.

+> Note: This repository is a fork of `lonerOrz/nsticky` used in kenanpelit's NixOS setup.

 ## Why?

 Niri doesn't natively support global sticky windows.